|Revised||December 14, 2020|

-- Students in need of financial aid may receive assistance through federal and state programs, local scholarship funds, and the Blue Ridge Community College Educational Foundation.
+- The College provides the opportunity for all students to apply for certain types of financial aid programs.
+The College administers these programs in accordance with all applicable laws, rules and regulations.
+Requirements and critical dates for receiving financial aid are outlined on the College’s website.
+Students in need of financial aid may receive assistance through federal and state programs, local scholarship funds, and the Blue Ridge Community College Educational Foundation.
 Funds may be available for veterans through the Veterans Administration.

 - Initial application for financial aid using the Free Application for Federal Student Aid (FAFSA) should be made at the time of applying for admission to the College.
 Processing of the required forms for federal student financial aid may take several weeks.
 Students need to complete a FAFSA each academic year of enrollment.

 - The College is required by Federal regulations to verify the application data provided by students in some instances.
 All financial aid applicants should be prepared to provide the College's Financial Aid Office with I.R.S. tax return transcripts and other financial documents as requested.

 - In order to be eligible for federal student aid funds, a student must maintain satisfactory progress in his/her course of study.
 For the purpose of federally-funded financial aid programs, satisfactory academic progress at Blue Ridge Community College has three components:

 - The student must successfully complete at least 67 percent of all credit hours attempted.
 Courses attempted are those for which a student is registered at the end of the drop/add period.
 Successful completion means earning a grade of A, B, C, D, or P.

 - Students must maintain a cumulative grade point average of 2.0 (C) or higher at Blue Ridge Community College.